heron-solver/heron/doc/examples/A320-Autobrake.md

  - Decision speed: V1 = 118 kt
  - Rotate speed: VR = 126 kt

-In the following specification, we express three clocks `time-S`, `speed-MPS` and `speed-KT` which describe physical time and quantities for the case study.
+First, we express three clocks `time-S`, `speed-MPS` and `speed-KT` which denote physical time and quantities for the case study.
 A tag relation is described to define unit conversions between m.s⁻¹ and kt, and uniform acceleration is defined by 4.5 kt/s.
-We define a race condition between brake application and reaching V1 speed.
+Reaching V1 and VR speeds will triggers their corresponding clocks `V1-reach` and `VR-reach`.
+These clocks serve as a discrete observation of the continuous system.
+Lastly, aircraft lift off occurs 3 s after reaching VR speed.
 ```
 rational-clock time-S     // in [s]
 rational-clock speed-MPS  // in [m.s^-1]